Ludenous1/TK7_SK_CH/README.md

 * Oct-30-22: `Version 0.1.3 release`
    * Performance enhancements for the T-Poser (runs about 60x faster now) and the Skeleton Simplifier
-   * Bone Renamer bugs completely fixed
+   * Known Bone Renamer bugs completely fixed
    * `Merge bones to` mode switch glitch fixed
    * Changes to UI descriptions

 * Nov-13-22:
    * Documented a new issue with the Bone Renamer module that recently came to my attention on the ReadMe

+* Nov-19-22: `Version 0.1.4 release`
+   * Fixed Bone Renamer save bug

 [^1]: The word "skeleton" and "armature" is used interchangeably.
 They both mean the same thing here which is the structure that holds all the bones together in a 3D model.